Botulinum toxin: a treatment for squint

 Where is the procedure carried out?

-The treatment is carried out as an outpatient in the monthly Eye Clinic at Kent and Canterbury Hospital (K&C).
+The treatment is carried out as an outpatient in the Eye Clinic at Kent and Canterbury Hospital (K&C).

 What happens when I arrive at the hospital?

-You will report to the Eye Clinic at K&C for your first orthoptic examination.
+Please report to the Eye Clinic at K&C for your first orthoptic examination.
 You will discuss the procedure with your consultant and sign the consent form.
+If you have any questions or concerns, please ask them at this appointment.

 What happens during my procedure?